digego/extempore/docs/editor-support.rst

 Known issues
 ^^^^^^^^^^^^

-The syntax highlighting currently doesn't cover a few edge cases—so if you end up tinkering with ``Extempore.JSON-tmLanguage`` to fix anything then I'd love it if you submitted a patch.
+The syntax highlighting currently doesn't cover a few edge cases---so if you end up tinkering with ``Extempore.JSON-tmLanguage`` to fix anything then I'd love it if you submitted a patch.